-We have served as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance of the Bonds.
-In that capacity, we have examined a record of proceedings relating to the Bonds.
+We have examined a record of proceedings relating to the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$200,000,000 General Obligation Bonds, Consolidated Loan of 1995, Series C, dated August 1, 1995 (the "Bonds").
 We have also examined such provisions of applicable law and such other documents as we have deemed necessary in order to render this opinion.

 The Bonds mature and bear interest and are subject to mandatory sinking fund and optional redemption at such times, in such amounts, at such prices and upon such terms and conditions as are set forth in the Bonds.

-The Bonds are being issued by means of a book-entry system, with bond certificates immobilized at The Depository Trust Company, New York, New York ("DTC"), and are not available for distribution to the public, with transfers of ownership effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
-We also have examined one of the 1995 Series B Bonds and one of the 1995 Series A Refunding Bonds, each as executed.
+The Bonds are being issued by means of a book entry system, with certificates immobilized at the Depository Trust Company, New York, New York ("DTC"), and are not available for distribution to the public, with transfers of ownership effected on the records of DTC and its participants pursuant to rules and procedures issued by DTC and its participants.